-For this reason, we use in the paper to a great advantage our second tool, an abelian group structure on the set $[X,\Pnew]^A_B$ of homotopy classes of diagonals, which only exists on a ``stable'' part $\thedim\leq 2\theconn$ and, of course, only if this set is non-empty.
-It comes from an ``up to homotopy'' (fibrewise) abelian group structure on Moore--Postnikov stages (of a certain pullback of $Y'\ra B$) which we construct algorithmically -- this is the heart of the present paper.
+For this reason, we use in the paper to a great advantage our second tool, an abelian group structure on the set $[X,\Pnew]^A_B$ of homotopy classes of diagonals, which only exists on a stable part $\thedim\leq 2\theconn$ and, of course, only if this set is non-empty.
+The group structure comes from an ``up to homotopy'' abelian group structure on $\Pnew$ (or, in fact, a certain pullback of $\Pnew$) which we construct algorithmically -- this is the heart of the present paper.
 We remark that the abelian group structure on $[X,\Pnew]^A_B$ was already observed in \cite{McClendon}; however, this paper did not deal with algorithmic aspects.

-In the stable part of the Moore--Postnikov tower, the natural map $[X,\Pnew]^A_B\to[X,\Pold]^A_B$ is a group homomorphism and the above mentioned computation of the preimages of a given homotopy class $[\ell]$ may be reduced to a \emph{finite} set of generators of the image; the computation is conveniently summarized in a long exact sequence \eqref{eq:les}.
+In the stable part of the Moore--Postnikov tower, the natural map $[X,\Pnew]^A_B\to[X,\Pold]^A_B$ is a group homomorphism and the above mentioned computation of preimages of a given homotopy class $[\ell]$ may be reduced to a \emph{finite} set of generators of the image; the computation is conveniently summarized in a long exact sequence \eqref{eq:les}.
 This finishes the rough description of our inductive computation.